Star Trek: The Animated Series: Critical response

 Through both seasons, Star Trek: The Animated Series faced the reverse situation of The Original Series with regard to its popularity: ratings were high, but skewed away from the young children which Saturday morning advertisers were trying to reach, being more popular with adults and older children.

-Star Trek: The Animated Series was named the 96th best animated series by IGN.
+IGN named Star Trek: The Animated Series the 96th best animated series.
 They declared that although the series suffered from technical limitations, its format allowed the writers far greater freedom and creativity than was possible in the original live-action series.
-In 2019, CBR ranked all 31 seasons of Star Trek television shows, placing season 1 of TAS at 23rd, and season 2 at 24th.
+In an L.A.
+Times listing that included each Star Trek film and TV series separately, The Animated Series was ranked 11th.
+The comic Star Trek vs Transformers was inspired by The Animated Series, and takes place in a similar universe.
+CBR ranked all 31 seasons of Star Trek television shows, placing season 1 of TAS at 23rd, and season 2 at 24th.
 Similarly to IGN, they commented that "The animation is definitely limited by today's standards, but the idea of an animated Star Trek makes perfect sense, since concerns over budget and scope would be very different.
 Although only two seasons long, we were given some memorable moments."

-The comic Star Trek vs Transformers was inspired by The Animated Series, and takes place in a similar universe.

-In 2016, in a listing that included each Star Trek film and TV series separately, The Animated Series was ranked 11th by the L.A.
-Times.

-In 2019, Moviefone ranked The Animated Series the seventh best out of seven Star Trek TV series.
+Moviefone ranked The Animated Series the seventh best out of seven Star Trek TV series.